Daniel Elahi Galán

 Daniel Elahi Galán Riveros (born 18 June 1996 in Bucaramanga) is a Colombian professional tennis player.
 He reached a career-high ATP singles ranking of No. 56 on 17 July 2023.
 He also has a career-high doubles ranking of No. 305 achieved on 26 February 2018.
-He is currently the No. 1 Colombian tennis player.
+He is currently the No. 2 Colombian player.
 His best result at a Grand Slam is a fourth-round appearance at the 2023 Wimbledon Championships.

 Personal information

 He is part of the Colsanitas team, an organization that supports the best tennis players in Colombia.

 Professional career

 2015-2020: ATP, Grand Slam debut and third round at the French Open

 Galán made his ATP main draw singles debut at the 2015 Claro Open Colombia where he was given a wildcard.
 He defeated Pere Riba in the first round.

 Galán gained additional recognition after he reached the third round match at the 2020 French Open on his debut, as a lucky loser, to setup a match with top seed Novak Djokovic, his best showing at a Grand Slam thus far.
 He lost in straight sets (6–0, 6–3, 6–2), but his performance earned him new followers.